Lunenburg, Nova Scotia: Best Things to Do – Top Picks

 Festivals Celebrating Music and Maritime Culture

 The town comes alive with festivals that celebrate its rich heritage.
 The Lunenburg Folk Harbour Festival is a highlight, featuring local and national artists performing traditional and contemporary music.
-It’s a celebration of community and creativity that draws visitors from near and far10.
+It’s a celebration of community and creativity that draws visitors from near and far.

 Exploring these cultural hotspots offers an authentic taste of the town’s creative energy.
 Whether you’re browsing shops or dancing to music, you’ll leave with unforgettable memories.
 For more ideas on experiencing the region’s culture, check out this guide to summertime in Nova Scotia.